 We take the latest paid invoice amount of each customer with active subscription access (this includes customers who are pending cancellation because the final date of their subscription has not passed).
 Then we divide by the number of days in their subscription period.

-From there, we multiply daily recurring revenue on the average amount of days in the month during the year (30.41 days).
+From there, we multiply daily recurring revenue by the average amount of days in the month during the year (30.41 days).

 Here's an example calculation for one subscriber, based on the most recently paid invoice of $100 for a yearly subscription.